![]() Category:

 Cardholder

 By activating and signing the procurement card, the employee agrees to participate in the State University procurement card program and assumes responsibility in accordance with program guidelines.
-Failure to abide by these terms may be grounds for disciplinary action up to and including dismissal.
+Failure to abide by these terms may be viewed as grounds for disciplinary action up to and including dismissal.
 These responsibilities include but are not limited to the following:

 The procurement card may not be used for: